ThisIs-RJP/Operating-Systems-Notes/Operating Systems/Scheduling.md

 - Obtain **Maximum** CPU utilisation with multi-programming
 - CPU-I/O Burst Cycle - Process execution consists of a **cycle** of CPU execution and I/O wait
 - **CPU burst** followed by **I/O burst**
+	- A CPU burst is a period of time where a process executes on the CPU without interruption
 - **CPU burst distribution is of main concern**

 # Histogram of CPU-burst Times